ChrisioGwaan/java-mats/java-prac/src/chapter02/c2-note.md

 :mega: Previously I was thinking of adding `float` at this stage, but it looks like Zybook really forces beginner to start with using `double` as floating-point value.
 Thus, `float` will be on additional chapter (TBA after chapter 10).

-> crucial concepts from double NOT FOUND hehe, so give me quests :question: :star2: :smile:
+> crucial concepts from double NOT FOUND hehe, so give me quests :question: :star2: :smile: :pray:

 <h2 id="5-Reminder">V. Reminder</h2>